Vibrant cities, wonderful wines, outback adventure and beautiful beaches

-Encompassing gleaming coastal cities and the oldest continuous culture on earth, famous beaches, iconic endemic wildlife with a vast landscape of red desert, alpine mountains, rainforests and coral reefs ripe for exploration, Australia can feel more of a continent than a country.
-As a destination, there is something here for everybody.
+Encompassing gleaming coastal cities and the oldest continuous culture on earth, famous beaches, iconic endemic wildlife with a vast landscape of red desert, alpine mountains, rainforests and coral reefs ripe for exploration.

-There’s an innovative food scene, prestigious wine industry, vibrant art and a warm, laid back people to welcome you.
-While not lagging far behind United States in scale, Australia has a population of just 23 million who mostly live around the idyllic coast in modern cities such as Sydney, Melbourne, Brisbane and Perth, leaving the immense centre as wilderness, affectionately known as the Outback.
+There’s an innovative food scene, prestigious wine industry, vibrant art and a warm, laid-back people to welcome you.
+While not lagging far behind the United States in scale, Australia has a population of just 23 million who mostly live around the idyllic coast in modern cities such as Sydney, Melbourne, Brisbane and Perth, leaving the immense centre as wilderness, affectionately known as the Outback.

-There’s also the beautiful and remote North West, unique islands such as Tasmania, Kangaroo Island and the white sanded Whitsundays that sit between the northeast coast of Queensland and the rich waters of the Great Barrier Reef.
+There’s also the beautiful and remote Top End sitting next to the equally remarkable state of Western Australia, unique islands such as Tasmania, Kangaroo Island and the white sanded Whitsundays that sit between the northeast coast of Queensland and the rich waters of the Great Barrier Reef.

 Blessed with sunshine, it is a place where as much time as possible is spent outdoors, whether surfing, fishing, boating or barbecuing, and there’s no better way to experience Australia than by joining in.

-And then there’s Australia’s wildlife, a long geographic period of isolation giving rise to a unique species – marsupials such koala, kangaroos, wallabies, wombats and bandicoots and egg-laying mammals, like the platypus – along with huge salt water crocodiles, fearsome snakes and some of the best marine wildlife watching opportunities in the world.
+And then there’s Australia’s wildlife, a long geographic period of isolation giving rise to a unique species – marsupials such as koalas, kangaroos, wallabies, wombats and bandicoots and egg-laying mammals, like the platypus – along with huge saltwater crocodiles, fearsome snakes and some of the best marine wildlife watching opportunities in the world.